-- Pigeonholed Voice Actor: Zig-zagged.
+Pigeonholed Voice Actor: Zig-zagged.
 At first, it seems that Bang Zoom has a habit of doing this with their own voice actors (especially with their newer voice talents).
 However, since Bang Zoom is known to get new voice talents through Anime Expo, many of the voice actors who seem to be typecasted usually break away from their typecast once they establish a professional career.
 In some cases, Bang Zoom may have the voice actor Playing Against Type and end up with a new typecast after the said role. note A notable example is Todd Haberkorn.
 Prior to moving to Los Angeles and his time with Funimation, he's often typecast as the main protagonist.
 However, his roles as Sugou Nobuyuki and Judar had led into his new typecast, villains.
 Similarly, Johnny Yong Bosch's Playing Against Type as Lelouch and Tohru Adachi had led him into Darker and Edgier roles.

-Production Posse: Bang Zoom has traditionally use the same voice actors in many of their dubs, especially when using newer voice talents (usually from the ones from their yearly open auditions to several anime or video game projects from Anime Expo) since 2011.
+Production Posse: Bang Zoom has traditionally use the same voice actors in many of their dubs, especially when using newer voice talent (usually from the ones from their yearly open auditions to several anime or video game projects from Anime Expo) since 2011.
 However, they still use some veteran voice actors on an occasional basis.